Braian85/fe-challenge/README.md

 -Posts and comments endpoint entries are 100 records. \
 -Branding color pallete is provided.\

-# Next Suggested Steps:
+# Suggested new features:

--Test components using React Testing Library and JEST.\
+-Pagination /Infinite Scrolling.\
--
+-spinner for comment button. \

 # Getting Started with Create React App